top of page

 month end close

-The accounting mechanism that makes correct revenue recognition possible is deferred revenue.
-When a SaaS customer pays upfront for a subscription period, the cash received is not immediately revenue — it's a liability.
+When a SaaS customer pays upfront, the cash received is not immediately revenue — it's a liability.
 The business has received money in exchange for a promise to deliver a service over the coming months.
-Until that service is delivered, the unearned portion sits on the balance sheet as deferred revenue SaaS teams recognise this as a current liability.
+Until that service is delivered, the unearned portion sits on the balance sheet as deferred revenue — a current liability.

-As each month of the subscription passes and the service is delivered, a portion of the deferred revenue balance is released to the P&L as recognised revenue.
-The liability reduces, and the income statement reflects the value earned in that period.
+As each month passes and the service is delivered, a portion of the deferred revenue balance is released to the P&L as recognised revenue.
+The liability reduces, and the income statement reflects what was actually earned in that period.

-To make this concrete, consider a SaaS customer who pays £12,000 upfront on 1 January for a twelve-month subscription running to 31 December.
+A SaaS customer pays £12,000 upfront on 1 January for a twelve-month subscription running to 31 December.

-At the end of January, the business has delivered one month of service.
-It has now earned £1,000 of that £12,000.
-The month end journal entry releases this earned portion: debit deferred revenue £1,000, credit revenue £1,000.
-The deferred revenue liability falls to £11,000.
-The P&L shows £1,000 of income for January.
+At the end of January — one month of service has been delivered.
+The month-end journal releases the earned portion: debit deferred revenue £1,000, credit revenue £1,000.

-This process repeats every month.
-By June, £6,000 has been recognised as revenue and £6,000 remains in deferred revenue.
-By December, the full £12,000 has been earned and the deferred revenue balance reaches zero.
-The schedule looks like this:
+This repeats every month until December, when the full £12,000 has been earned and the deferred revenue balance reaches zero.

 Month